 With that in mind, we know that everyone will be itching to go out after this whole ordeal is over, so why not create a list of vegetarian places that you want to visit?

-Download TWISPER now to save these veggie places in Amsterdam to your Try Outs!
+Download TWISPER now to save these vegetarian restaurants in Amsterdam to your Try Outs and find more plant-blased places to eat around the world!
 As always, stay home and safe, wash your hands for 20 seconds and be safe.